UVVM/UVVM/doc/source/func_cov_pkg_overview.rst

 .. note::

+    * All coverage values are capped to 100%, unless otherwise noted.
-    When the bin values don't fit under the BINS column, the bin name is printed instead and the values are printed at the bottom of the report.
+    * When the bin values don't fit under the BINS column, the bin name is printed instead and the values are printed at the bottom of the report.

 Coverpoint Verbose
 ==================================================================================================================================